Screens of tomorrow:

 This resource centre allows you to deepen your knowledge of social and environmental issues and how they are represented or addressed within your industry.
 It provides access to a non-exhaustive library of reports and studies that address these issues.
 It also introduces organisations and experts you can call upon to take the next step.

-• The DuVernay Test
+• The Bechdel Test

-The DuVernay Test
+The Bechdel Test

 With the support of